David Donald (footballer)

-David Martin Donald (born 9 November 1987 in Aberdeen, Scotland) is a Scottish professional football defender, who has been without a club since leaving Peterhead in 2012.
+David Martin Donald (born 9 November 1987) is a Scottish former professional footballer who played as a defender.

-Donald started his career with Aberdeen and became the youngest player in their history when he made his debut on 15 May 2004 against Dundee at Pittodrie.
+Donald started his career with Glendale boys club Aberdeen before moving to Dee's boys club before signing for pro forms for Aberdeen and became the youngest player in their history when he made his debut on 15 May 2004 against Dundee at Pittodrie.
 He only made one other appearance for Aberdeen and he was released at the end of the 2006-07 season.

 Donald was quickly signed by Peterhead after his release by the Dons.